WebucatorTraining/ssis-55321A/L03-control-flow-StepByStep.md

     2. Type **DROP and CREATE**.
 13. Open SQL Server Management Studio (SSMS) and connect to your class SQL Server instance with the appropriate credentials.
-    1. In the Connect to Server dialog box, verify the following options, and then click `Connect`.
+    1. In the Connect to Server dialog box, verify the following options, and then click <code class="nocopy">Connect</code>.

     If you are not running the database engine on your local computer, enter the appropriate server name and authentication information for your environment.